wp-plugins/audio-and-video-player/readme.txt

 **Poster:** URL to an image associated to the item, only available with the video type media player.

-**Songs / Videos:** mandatory field where you enter the URL to the media file.
+**Songs / Videos:** mandatory field where you enter the URL to the audio or video file.
 Browsers support different multimedia file formats, therefore it is advisable to enter different formats for the same item, enabling each browser to select the file format that  it supports.
+The audio and video formats supported by the player are MP4, OGG, WebM, WMV, MP3, WAV, WMA.

-**Subtitles:** Enter the URL to the subtitle file and the subtitle language. otific
+**Subtitles:** Enter the URL to the subtitle file and the subtitle language.
+WebSRT is the format of subtitle file supported by the player.

 After entering all data item press "Insert / Update item on playlist"

-**For Sale (available only for Premium version)**
+For Sale (the next options are available only for Premium version of plugin)

 **Select the file:** Select the file for sale.